Chapter 20 Wednesday, 1130 hours (11:30 AM)

 I understand that you may not be able to help me in this without losing support of the others in your group, so let me suggest something.
 If during your noon or 6 PM telecast, you use the phrase, "We have sacrificed much" Ill understand that to mean you will manage not to guard the Fordham Road side of the Zoo around 7 AM.
 Well then send in some of our people to bring this crisis to an end.
 Please help me with this as we dont want to see this turn into a blood bath.

 At the start of the show, Joshua stated matter of factly that they had to sacrifice their first hostage.
 It had to be done since the authorities were not negotiating in good faith.
 Joshua was sitting comfortably at his desk, empty save for the phone.
 Again he was flanked by Jack and a few other Calfers carrying AK-47s for effect.
 Wolf was sleeping in front of the desk.
-Except for the words themselves, all seemed controlled and calm.
-Joshua went on to say softly that should the police try to storm the zoo, all the hostages, men women and children, would be gunned down.
+Except for the words themselves, all seemed calm.
+Joshua went on to say softly and without threat in his voice, that should the police try to storm the zoo, all the hostages, men women and children, would be gunned down.
+The effect of these words, spoken calmly as they were, had a spine chilling effect even on the most militant Calfers.
 Joshua then asked that the Steiner tape be run.

 Brian did a fade to black while another techie switched to the videotape.
 Brian, analytically watching the tape on a technicians monitor wished again that he had had time to edit the footage.
-When the tape ended, Brian faded in to a cameo shot of Joshua, the desk, Jack and Wolf, and slowly zoomed in for a head and shoulder shot.
-Awkwardly then, since it was apparent that Joshua wasnt about to say anything, Brian pulled the view back out again, zoomed in on the phone, and held there.
-After the drama of the Steiner footage, their really wasnt anything that could be said, nor shown.
-They each in their way were preoccupied with the polar bear footage, Joshua replaying it in his mind for pleasure while Brian was trying to figure out how to cope with it.
+When the tape ended, Brian signaled Joshua to be ready, faded in to a cameo shot of Joshua, the desk, Jack and Wolf, and slowly zoomed in for a head and shoulder shot.
+Awkwardly then, since it was apparent that Joshua wasnt about to say anything, Brian pulled the view back out again, then on inspiration, he zoomed in on the phone, and held there.
+After the drama of the Steiner footage, their really wasnt anything that could be said.

-The ringing of the phone brought them both to attention.
+Then the phone rang.
 Joshuas hand came into the cameras field of view to punch the speaker button and Brian pulled the zoom back to a medium shot showing Joshua and the desk.

-"You didnt have to do it," said George.
+"You didnt have to do it," said George after Joshua answered the phone.
 "Why did you do it?"

 "It was necessary," answered Joshua.
 "Our demands had not been met."